kushaldas/johnnycanencrypt/docs/api.rst

                 >>> "HEXFINGERPRINT" in ks

+        .. method:: add_userid(key: Key, userid: str, password: str) -> Key:

+                Returns the updated key with a new userid.
+If you need to upload the key to the https://keys.openpgp.org, then remember to have to an email address in the user id.

         .. method:: create_newkey(password: str, uids: Optional[Union[List[str], str]] = [], ciphersuite: Cipher = Cipher.RSA4k, creation: Optional[datetime.datetime] = None, expiration: Optional[datetime.datetime] = None, subkeys_expiration= False, whichkeys = 7) -> Key:

                 Returns the public part of the newly created `Key` in the store